The period of teenhood is a shaky time for parents and their teens alike, but raising teenagers is not all that bad.

 Their body starts changing – The staple video we have all had to sit through in school at one point or another, or the dreaded “talk” we had to do with our parents once puberty had hit.
 This is an inevitable process that changes kids both mentally and physically as they start stepping out of the shoes of a child and start sizing up for adult life.

-It is a period of transition where they start becoming more self-conscious and taking note of their appearance and the opinions of others, not just you.
+It is a period of transition where they start becoming more self-conscious and taking note of their appearance (especially if they start getting bad breakouts) and the opinions of others, not just you.

 They seek the guidance of others besides just you – while this might be an alarming fact to some because they begin losing control over their children’s actions, remember that they are not a year old anymore.